sh4nx0r/sh4nx0r.github.io/_posts/2017-12-19-convert-old-crt-tv-to-smart-tv.md

 ---
 layout: post
 title: "Do not throw your Old TV, Convert it to a Smart TV instead!"
-description: An awesome tasty recipe made by me.
+description: An easy installation guide to convert your old TV to smart TV.
 headline:
 modified: 2017-12-19
 category: installation